eth-ait/GauSTAR/README.md

 ### Data structure

-After data preprocessing, your `gaustar_data_example` folder should look like:
+After data preprocessing, your `gaustar_data_example` folder should have the following structure:

 ```
 └── gaustar_data_example